Connecting Lenovo P780 to ADB on Ubuntu

 ???????????? no permissions

 Hey!
-Where did my smartphone gone?!
+Where have my smartphone gone?!

 Fooling around in the internet, I found two simple steps to fix this:

-1. find the VendorID and ProductID for your device running lsusb two times (just find the difference line): a. when your device is disconnected b. when your device is connected
+1. find the VendorID and ProductID for your device running lsusb two times (just find the difference line):

 This will give you two outputs: